AARP Launches 'Stop Rx Greed' Campaign Targeting High Prescription Drug Prices

 New Campaign Focuses on Federal and State Solutions to Cut Drug Prices Now

-WASHINGTON, March 12, 2019 /PRNewswire/ -- Today, AARP announced the launch of 'Stop Rx Greed,' a nationwide campaign aimed at lowering prescription drug prices.
-The goal of AARP's sustained campaign is to help drive down drug prices for all Americans by advocating for a variety of legislative, executive, and regulatory actions at both the federal and state level.
+HARRISBURG, Pa., March 12, 2019 /PRNewswire/ -- Today, AARP announced the launch of 'Stop Rx Greed,' a nationwide campaign aimed at lowering prescription drug prices.
+The goal of AARP's sustained campaign is to help drive down drug prices for Pennsylvanians and all Americans by advocating for a variety of legislative, executive, and regulatory actions at both the federal and state level.

-"Americans are paying the highest prescription drug prices in the world," said Executive Vice President and Chief Advocacy & Engagement Officer Nancy LeaMond.
-"It's time for pharmaceutical companies to stop deflecting blame and acknowledge that the root cause is the price they set for their products."
+"People of all ages depend on their prescriptions and unfair prices are putting their medicines out of reach," said AARP Pennsylvania State Director Bill Johnston-Walsh.

 As part of the campaign, AARP Research conducted a national survey of likely voters ages 50 and older.
 The survey found that significant majorities of self-identified Republican, Democrat, and independent voters shared concerns about the high price of drugs, and support common-sense policies that will lower prices.
 Survey findings include: